rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/c_planning_scene_monitor/readme.md

-# What does this examples do
+# What does this examples do?
-This example teaches a simple implementation of `PlanningSceneMonitor` and how to use its ROS service API to add or remove objects.
+This example teaches how `PlanningSceneMonitor` is implemented and how to use its ROS service API to add or remove objects.

 ## Files